 6. Test Your Plan (Regularly)

-If you need to put your business continuity and disaster recovery plans into action, there's no time to waste.
-It's essential to test your plan to ensure it will perform as expected if disaster strikes.
+If you need to implement your business continuity and disaster recovery plans, there's no time to waste.
+It is essential to test your IT business continuity plan to perform as expected if disaster strikes.
 Arcserve Cloud Services allows you to test (or start) a site-wide failover process by pressing a single button.

 There's a lot to consider when developing your business continuity plan.
-And when it comes to backup and disaster recovery, it's worth talking to an expert.
+And when it comes to business continuity technologies like backup and disaster recovery, it's worth talking to an expert.
 Choose an Arcserve technology partner and get the product information you need to make an informed decision.

 You May Also Like